rer145/Data-Visualization/project-2/readme.md

 Finally, we will need to manipulate some columns into proper data types to make our queries and visualizations easier to manage.
 The **Sleep Quality** field will also be updated to remove the percentage sign (%).

+### How is Sleep Quality Calculated?

+One of the most important fields in the data is the **Sleep Quality**.
+This number is proprietary to the Sleep Cycle application, so we should really try to understand it.
+Thankfully, the developers of the application have put together a great support article that explains [https://support.sleepcycle.com/hc/en-us/articles/206704659-How-is-Sleep-Quality-calculated-](how the sleep quality is calculated).

+The sleep quality is based on four main measurements:
+1. Amount of time in bed
+2. Amount of time in deep sleep
+3. Consistency of the sleep
+4. Amount of times fully awake

+Unfortunately, the only data available in the export we have available is the first one, the amount of time spent in bed.
+Because of this, we are unable to really correlate any other data in the export with the sleep quality.
+However, the exercise in doing so will prove to be valuable as we may find another piece of data that affects the sleep quality.

 ### Exploring the Data

 The file ```sleep-data.ipynb``` contains several queries against our data so we can determine how we want to visualize it.
 The ideas I explored are: